Hoboneer/surfraw-elvis/README.md

 ### Simple elvi

+Some elvi are simpler than others, taking ~3 lines in their `.in` file.
 These are elvi that take no options and serve a similar function as surfraw bookmarks with embedded "%s".

 ### Complex elvi